awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 **Note**
 These lists are not exhaustive\.

-## Aurora MySQL Events<a name="AuroraMySQL.Reference.Waitevents"></a>
+## Aurora MySQL events<a name="AuroraMySQL.Reference.Waitevents"></a>

 The following are some common wait events for Aurora MySQL\.

 **Note**
-For information about the naming conventions used in MySQL wait events, see [ Performance Schema Instrument Naming Conventions](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-instrument-naming.html) in the MySQL documentation\.
+For information about the naming conventions used in MySQL wait events, see [ Performance Schema instrument naming conventions](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-instrument-naming.html) in the MySQL documentation\.

 **io/aurora\_redo\_log\_flush**
 In this wait event, a session is writing data to Aurora storage\.
 Typically, this wait event is for a write I/O operation in Aurora MySQL\.